ltelab/disdrodb/CONTRIBUTING.rst

 .. image:: /static/vs_code_settings.png

+The convention we adopt for our docstrings is the numpydoc string convention.

 Code quality control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To maintain a high code quality, Black and Ruff are defined in the .pre-commit-config.yaml file.
+To maintain a high code quality, Black and Ruff are defined in the ``.pre-commit-config.yaml`` file.
 These tools are run for every Pull Request on Github and can also be run locally.

 +-----------------------------------------------------------------------------------------------+------------------------------------------------------------------+------------+-------+-------------------------------------------+